dgrapov/TeachingDemos/Demos/Pathway Analysis/KEGG Pathway Enrichment.md

 <!---![``ath00020.ath00020.png``](``ath00020.ath00020.png``) -->

 We can also display changes in genes/proteins and metabolites for multiple comparisons.
-To do this lets create some more artifical data and this time lets get protein information.
+To do this lets create some more artificial data and this time lets get protein information.

 ```r
 metabolite.data2 <- sim.mol.data(mol.type = "cpd", nmol = 3000, nexp = 2)